JetBrains/dekaf/README.md

 Java Database Access Layer Framework

 Dekaf is Java framework for working with databases, primarily via JDBC.
-JDBA is NOT an ORM.
+Dekaf is NOT an ORM.

 NOW THIS FRAMEWORK IS UNDER DEVELOPMENT.